foldedtoad/lora_app/README.md

 # LoRa Application project
-LoRa implementation on Necleo-L476 platform using Zephyr v2.2.0 RTOS and the Dragino Lora Shield 1.4.
+LoRa implementation on Nucleo L476gr platform using Zephyr v2.2.0 RTOS and the Dragino Lora Shield 1.4.